AlaaWO/Saudi-dialect-GPT/README.md

 - [ ] Scrape more data/ look for a free dataset with actual Saudi Arabic.
 - [ ] Clean the base model's data further and retrain with higher parameters.
 - [ ] If a budget is available, use Lambda for training.
 Else, use Kaggle, Huggingface, etc.
+- [ ] Fine tune a pre-existing model on the data we have.

 - Note: this project uses minbpe tokenizer (https://github.com/karpathy/minbpe).